tywin1104/mc-gatekeeper/README.md

  - Create `config.yaml` inside the `server` directory.
 Fill in the values according to your setup. (see config_sample.yaml for reference)

    `mongodbConn: mongodb://mongo:27017`

    `rabbitMQConn: amqp://guest:guest@rabbitmq`

+   `redisConn: cache:6379`

-   Keep these two configuration value as above.
+   Keep these three configuration value as above.
  - Inside `docker-compose.yaml`, change `RECAPTCHA_SITEKEY` to your recaptcha sitekey(v2 invisible)
  - If you are running in a machine with domain name DNS configured, you need to change `FRONTEND_DEPLOYED_URL` in `docker-compose.yaml` to be your domain address instead of localhost.
  - run `docker-compose up -d`
  - Once the process is finished, go to `http://localhost` or your configured domain address to view the application

-**Note**: The web app part (frontend) is intended to be publicly accessible across the Internet and the backend server API should be consumed only by the client application for security reasons.
-A running MongoDB and RabbitMQ instance are required components for the system.

 ## Local Dev Setup